 SUMMER 2020 LOOKBOOK

-As a creative who’s very stimulated by their environment, over the years I’ve learned the value of keeping my surroundings and experiences fresh — which proves quite challenging during a global pandemic.
+As a creative who’s very stimulated by their environment, over the years I’ve learned the value of keeping my surroundings and experiences fresh — which proves to be quite challenging during a global pandemic.

 With the craziness of the world lately, I find myself increasingly drawn to the peace and tranquility of the prairies.
 I’m so fortunate to have this little oasis outside the city where life is simple, there isn’t another soul around and we can almost forget that COVID exists.
 I’ve always been the type of person who sees the beauty in every little thing, but this year more than ever, I’m incredibly grateful for my surroundings.
 There’s so much beauty to behold right here in Alberta — and I’ve had so much fun exploring and capturing it through fresh eyes this summer!⠀⠀⠀